smatton/kinectv2-setup/README.md

 ### Setting Up to Run Headless
 To run Kinect when no display is kinected you will need to follow the directions here:

-https://gist.github.com/shehzan10/8d36c908af216573a1f0
+Note: startin X on :0 and exporting the display was enough for Nano and Xavier NX https://gist.github.com/shehzan10/8d36c908af216573a1f0

 Essentially you need to get the X server running so that the OPEN GL libaries are loaded